 While some may disagree, I personally think that the Sydney public transportation system works really well, and you’ll definitely want to get used to using it.
 The system will be able to take you all over the city, especially to the destinations mentioned in this Sydney 1-week itinerary.

+Just make sure you get yourself an “OPAL card”.
 This is the public transportation payment system, and it will save you a lot of time and money utilizing it.

+Fun Fact – I actually used to work at the OPAL card call center while I was living in Sydney, and think it’s a really fantastic product.
 If you lose your OPAL card, you can call them and get it blocked so no one else can use it.
 Then you just need to get a new card and transfer the old balance to the new card.
+Hopefully, you won’t lose your card, but it’s better to know you won’t lose the money that you’ve loaded onto it.

 Wondering what is the best tourist SIM card for Sydney?
 If you’re landing at Sydney International Airport, once you get through customs and immigration, you will see five to six different phone stores, all offering a variety of phone plans for tourists.